goldenson/maximeorefice/_posts/2020-03-01-interviewing.markdown

 High level summary of the things you did and what interest you in life.

 Most people struggle with this step as they don't know how to sell themselves.
-A good excercise it to train over and over to sell yourself in 5min, 15min and 30min.
+A good exercise it to train over and over to sell yourself in 5min, 15min and 30min.
 This way you can adapt to any situation that might happen.

 ## Technical interview